Front Load Kiln & Package Load Kiln – Hardwood Lumber Kilns

-Bol Design Inc. has the leading package load, front load, and hardwood lumber kilns in the entire industry.
-Designed with corrosion-resistant aluminum and highly-durable materials, these wood kilns are built to last for extended periods of time even during frequent use.
+Bol Design Inc. has the leading package load kilns and front load kilns for drying lumber in the entire industry.
+Our lumber kilns are designed with corrosion-resistant aluminum and highly-durable materials, these wood kilns are built to last for extended periods of time even during frequent use.
 With a front-load design, it’s easy to load and unload lumber, decreasing operational time and costs.
 You can seamlessly control every aspect of the process with a convenient and easy-to-use Windows-based programming system.
-If you’re looking to increase the output and speed of your services while cutting back on costs and inefficiencies, these quality wood kilns are the way to go.
+If you’re looking to increase the output and speed of your hardwood drying services while cutting back on operational costs and inefficiencies, these quality wood kilns are the way to go.

 Wet Air Venting System – (1) 10,000cfm each gives positive exhausting of moisture laden air to control the wet bulb temperature.
 The aluminum fan, with aluminum frame, air operated truck brake actuator, 2hp motor for corrosive atmosphere, which reverses with the circulating air fans to always exhaust the wettest air.
-This is a patented by Boldesigns, inc.
+This is a patented front load kiln and package load kiln design by Boldesigns, inc.

 DESIGN CONTROLLER – Fully automated built-in control package accessed by a true touch screen and using windows-based programming with help option for each screen.
 This unit will do everything your desk-top pc will do, including wireless networking, data download with an I-stick, and direct linking to your existing network.
 The unit has its own web address so that it can be direct accessed from anywhere and can be tech supported from anywhere.